Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Introduction

-\paragraph{Our contribution} In this paper, we take a step towards addressing this gap.
-We introduce the embedded Laplacian distance (ELD), which provides a simple, fast and natural alternative to existing approaches.
-We provide theoretical characterizations for ELD, and illustrate its interpretation via spectral graph theory.
-We demonstrate the practical appeal via experiments.
-Our contributions are: 1) The embedded Laplacian distance is, to the best of our knowledge, the first method that combines a spectral/Laplacian embedding and a specialized sliced Wasserstein approach for comparing \emph{collections} of graphs of different sizes.
-2) We provide strong evidence, both theoretical and empirical, that supports the soundness and efficacy of this novel approach.
+Our contributions are: 1) The embedded Laplacian discrepancy is, to the best of our knowledge, the first method that combines a spectral/Laplacian embedding and a Wasserstein approach for comparing \emph{collections} of graphs of different sizes 2) We bypass the ambiguity issues due to sign flips and basis symmetries without resorting to costly intermediate optimization/averaging procedures common in the literature 3) We provide strong evidence, both theoretical and empirical, that supports the efficacy of this novel approach.